Shrike-Lab/HomeLab-PDU-V1/README.md

 # **ShrikeLab PDU V1** - 5 & 10 port USB-C PDUs for 10" and 19" racks
-These PSUs are power delivery solutions for micro PC clusters and homelabs that suits both 10" and 19" racks.
+These PSUs are power delivery solutions for micro PC clusters and homelabs that suits either 10" and 19" racks.
 All variants are built around a Meanwell HRP-300-24 featuring either 5 or 10 USB-C power delivery ports enclosed in sheet metal or 3D printed ABS/ASA housings.

 <div align="center">
   <a